Noshing on Auto Pilot? How to Practice Mindful Eating

 Avoid leaving a meal feeling sick, stuffed or fatigued.
 If you do, it’s okay.
 Take a short 10-minute walk after your meal, nothing too strenuous.
 Learn from the experience.
 What can you do next time to be more mindful and avoid overeating?

-There are many ways that you can inject mindfulness into your eating.
 How do you practice mindful eating?